-The wired providers of high-speed Internet service in the DRIVE market area are Service Electric (CATV), Breezeline (CATV), Frontier (DSL, Fiber), TDS Telecom (DSL), and Verizon (DSL) Earthlink is available as a reseller of Frontier's service at a slightly higher rate, and therefore, only competitive where Frontier's fiber service is available.
+The wired providers of high-speed Internet service in the DRIVE market area are Service Electric (CATV), Kinetic by Windstream (DSL, Fiber), Breezeline (CATV), Comcast Xfinity (CATV), Zito Media (CATV), Frontier (DSL, Fiber), TDS Telecom (DSL), Verizon (DSL) and Brightspeed (DSL).
+Earthlink is available as a reseller of Frontier's service at a slightly higher rate, and therefore, only competitive where Frontier's fiber service is available.
 Blue Ridge Communications is adjacent to the DRIVE market area (just to the east) and as they offer 2Gig service, they are included in the table below.

 Several Fixed Wireless providers were identified in the DRIVE market area; however, only one - Sky Packet Networks - serves more than 10% of the DRIVE market area.
+Susquehanna Broadband and River Valley Internet are also available in the area.